You have questions...

 Two reasons.
 First, trees grow very fast so, we trim a substantial amount in order to keep a necessary safe area around the power lines for a reasonable amount of time.
 Second, we trim a sufficient area around the lines so that limbs are not blown into power lines during periods of high winds or thunderstorms.
 This practice helps to keep your home from losing power due to downed lines.

 Rusty water is normally caused by a sudden disturbance in the water main.
 Sudden temperature changes or firefighters opening a fire hydrant can create this type of disturbance.
 When these disturbances occur, iron and manganese deposits often break loose and cause a discoloration or rusty appearance in the water.
 If you experience rusty water, first turn on your outside faucets and run them for several minutes.
-Do not run water through your sink facets to clear your water as the deposits can clog the screens on your fixtures.
+Do not run water through your sink facets to clear your water as the deposits can clog the screens on your fixtures, you can use your bath tub faucet but be sure to use COLD WATER ONLY so the discolored water doesn't get into your hot water heater.
 If the water does not clear up call us at 471-3328 and BMU crews will flush the lines if necessary.

 There can be many possible causes for power outages.
 The most common causes are weather and wildlife.
 Inclement weather can cause high winds which blow tree limbs into the power lines, causing service interruptions.
 In addition, heavy rains soften the ground and increase the risk from trees.
 Wildlife, such as squirrels, birds, snakes, opossums, and raccoons also get into home service lines, transformers, and other distribution system equipment and cause service interruptions.
 In less common occurrences, power may be out because of a truck contacting a telecommunications line on a utility pole and physically pulling the pole down or utility equipment failures.
 Periodic maintenance does sometimes require us to incur planned power outages for the safety our BMU crews.